 Like Vint, Alto was created to make investing in alternative assets—once largely only available to the wealthy—accessible to everyone.
-Alto uses technology to streamline the investing using a self-directed IRA, so that everyone can easily invest in alternative assets, such as fine wine through Vint.
+Alto uses technology to streamline the investing using a self-directed IRA, so that everyone can easily invest in alternative assets.

 Visit their website to learn more about Vint and their upcoming collections.

 (*) This is not an offer or solicitation of securities or collectibles.
-Interests in securitized wine investments are offered by Vint and VV Markets, LLC pursuant to Regulation A. Investors and their IRA accounts do not purchase or obtain possession or use of underlying wine assets.
-See Vint website and offering circular for details.
+Interests in securitized wine investments are offered by Vint and VV Markets, LLC pursuant to Regulation A. Investors do not purchase or obtain possession or use of underlying wine assets.
+See Vint’s website and offering circular for details.
 Past performance is no guarantee of future results.
 Investments such as those on the Vint platform are speculative and involve substantial risks to consider before investing.